nuraynazarli/DummyVariables_OneHotEncoding-CarPrice/README.md

 # Car Price Prediction with Dummy Variables and One Hot Encoding

 ## Overview
-This repository contains code for a linear regression model with both dummy variables and one hot encoding methods to predict car prices based on historical data.
+This repository contains code for a linear regression model with both dummy variables and one hot encoding method to predict car prices based on historical data.
 The model is built using Python and the scikit-learn library.

 ## Dataset
 The dataset used for training the model is included in the repository as `carprices.csv`.
 It contains the following columns: